ajwalkiewicz/uynab/README.md

 ## Storing API Token

-You can store YNAB API token in a environmental variable: `YNAB_API_TOKEN`.
+You can store YNAB API token in an environmental variable: `YNAB_API_TOKEN`.

 For example: